vbhv/vbhv.github.io/_projects/ushahidi.md

 date: 2015-10-01 00:00:00
 ---

 Ushahidi is a non-profit technology company that builds open source platforms to help citizens, journalists, organizations, governments, and others gather, manage, analyze, and visualize crowdsourced data.
-I lead the design and implementation of a number of data visualisation initiatives at Ushahidi.
+I led the design and implementation of a number of data visualisation initiatives at Ushahidi.

 ### Ushahidi Tracker
 The Ushahidi Tracker aggregates all publicly available data from Ushahidi deployments from all over the world making it easy for anyone to analyze this massive stream of crowdsourced data.
 It is meant to give journalists, data scientists, developers, and other makers fast, easy access to critical humanitarian, and crowdsourced information.
-Read more about it on the [Ushahidi blog](https://www.ushahidi.com/blog/2015/10/06/ushahidi-tracker-visualising-reports-using-crisisnet-1).

 <video width="100%" controls poster="">
 <source src="https://dl.dropboxusercontent.com/u/2093993/site/ushahidi/ushtracker.ogg" type="video/ogg">